billyyoung/blog/content/posts/losing-weight.md

 **Mentality**

-* This [BBC video (cw: graphic)](https://www.youtube.com/watch?v=ZagG-rXrgPA) of them autopsying an obese person and showing what the belly fat and visceral fat (surrounding the organs) looked like
+* This <a target="_blank" href="https://www.youtube.com/watch?v=ZagG-rXrgPA">BBC video (cw: graphic)</a> of them autopsying an obese person and showing what the belly fat and visceral fat (surrounding the organs) looked like
 * Not having family around as much to tell me "you know you should lose some weight" all the time
 * Reframing and viewing this whole process as a "10+ year journey" because it has been, and being kinder to myself and giving myself credit for the amount of time and effort I've put in
-* [Knowing that I can keep making progress](https://twitter.com/billyisyoung/status/1557475609177075712), now that I have indeed made some progress
+* <a target="_blank" href="https://twitter.com/billyisyoung/status/1557475609177075712">Knowing that I can keep making progress</a>, now that I have indeed made some progress

 This is a surprising amount of factors!
 But I do think each piece has its role to play in getting me to where I am today with something that works for me.